 Winter is here and although the cold weather forces us inside, social gatherings remain a high-risk activity.
 Instead of getting together indoors, gather everyone virtually on Zoom or head outdoors.
 Fresh air adventures like skiing/riding or snowshoeing pose a lower Covid risk so have more fun outside with your household bubble (roommates or family you live with).
 For more tips on winter best practices, keep reading.

 What are “social gatherings?”

 The simple definition that a gathering is when people from multiple households get together, inside or outdoors.
 The key point here is that gatherings expose you to households outside of your own.
-Here is how the state of California defines a gathering:

 Are social gatherings allowed in Truckee, California?